 M.- Comp.
 C. of the G., you will see that the Secret Vault is securely guarded.

-C. G.-Comp.
-Steward, see that the Secret Vault is securely guarded, and inform the Sent., that the Ill.
-M. is about to open ---- Council, No. ---, of Select Masters.
+C. G.-See that the Secret Vault is securely guarded, and inform the Sent. that the Ill.
+Master is about to open.....
+Council No.... of Select Masters.
 Direct him to take due notice thereof and guard accordingly.